Nitro/lagermeister/README.md

 Lägermeister
 ============

-A Heka message compatible logging forwarder backed by NATS.
+Lägermeister is a Heka message compatible logging forwarder backed by NATS.
 This serves as a centralized log forwarder so that clients can have a local relay that will accept large volumes of logs and which is capable of batching them into groups and forwarding to a logging system like Sumologic.

+It is comprised of a number of smaller programs that are all tied together around a shared message broker.
+Each program has its own configuration and runs in its own process space.
+The message broker interface is the way that components talk to each other and it also acts as a buffer between components of the system.
+In this way temporary burst load can be absorbed by the broker and components can be scaled up and down individually based on the needs of the pipeline they serve.

-It uses NATS-streaming to act as the main message buffer and is comprised of three main parts:
+Lägermeister uses NATS-streaming as the message broker.
+The system is comprised of three main parts:

 1. **Message receiver**: There are two implementations of the message receiver: an HTTP receiver and a TCP streaming receiver that processes HekaFraming